Previous Chapter

 THE PROPHETS WERE NOT MAD

 On at least 3 different occasions in Isaiah, the anti-Christ appears to be identified as Assyria.
 Yet, he is also called the "king of Babylon" by the same prophet.
 In Daniel 2, 7 and 9, the prophet gives a European connection, while in chapters eight and eleven, Daniel insists that the same "Roman" king will rule a neo-Seleucid empire in Syrio-Babylon.
-And as Ezekiel then suggests strongly that he will be a Gogi, shouldn't we ask if the Prophets are reliable?
+And as Ezekiel then suggests strongly that he will be a Gogi, should we ask if the Prophets were mad?

-First, God can't be straight forward, in black and white, or the powers destined to fulfill the prophecies would not.
+First, God can't be straight forward, in black and white, or the powers destined to fulfill the prophecies would not do so.
 It must appear to the world that prophecies are too difficult / complicated to have the likeliness of reliability.
-It would of course be unfair to the entire world if the prophecies were unreliable, but they are not.
 They only seem that way to the mockers.

 It's actually good news when the prophets seem confused or unable to explain their own prophecies.
 Daniel, for example.
-It's also good that they don't all copy one another to the extreme as might be expected in a conspiracy to commit fraud.
-If the prophets seem confused, it's only expected.
-If they were committing fraud, they shouldn't appear confused.
-In any case, if we trust Jesus, we must trust the Prophets whom he said were Inspired by God.
+It's also good that they don't all copy one another to the extreme, as might be expected in a conspiracy to commit fraud.
 If Jesus quoted from any prophet, we must treat that prophet as a true one.
 Isaiah and David were quoted much by Jesus.

-The subject in Isaiah 14, the "king of Babylon," seems to be portraying Satan.
+The subject in Isaiah 14, the "king of Babylon," seems to be portraying satan.
 At least, that is what most Christians believe.
-For it says of him, "O shining star, son of the morning!
-How you have fallen from heaven" (12).
-It is for a good reason that God should portray a human king as Satan, if it's a reference to the anti-Christ.
+It is for a good reason that God should portray a human king as satan, if it's a reference to the anti-Christ.

 There are other clues in the text helping us to evaluate this "king of Babylon" as our end-time arch enemy.
 For example, he is, curiously, not permitted a burial in a grave, unlike all other kings.
 It says of him, "You shall be cast from your grave," and, "You shall not be united with them [the other kings of the earth] in burial, because you ruined your land and you have slain your [own] people" (Isaiah 14:19-20).
 This harmonizes with Revelation 19 where we see the anti-Christ thrown alive into a "lake of fire."
 Where Isaiah 14:9-11 speaks of this "king of Babylon" in "sheol," my take is that his soul ends up in sheol (place for souls of the "dead") after his body burns to death in the lake of fire.
 Note that his place will be in the deepest depths of sheol (v 15).